0xSpaceShard/starknet-devnet/website/docs/dump-load-restart.md

 $ starknet-devnet --dump-path <PATH>
 ```

 - Loading on request, which replaces the current state with the one in the provided file.
-It can be done by making `POST` to `/load` or by sending a JSON-RPC request:
+It can be done by sending `POST` to `/load` or via JSON-RPC:

 ```
 POST /load